Kavinsky on his return and a new collaboration with The Weeknd: “It’s happening soon"

 “I watched more TV shows that movies for this,” he said.
 “Cinema is less of an influence here, but I really enjoy deciding what’s going to happen to the character I have created.
 I’m a musician and have no desire to direct a real movie, but as a film-lover since childhood, doing this is a dream for me.”

-In between planning his music videos, Kavinsky said that he’s now also deep into planning a tour of the record FOR next year after a long time away from live performance.
+In between planning his music videos, Kavinsky said that he’s now also deep into planning a tour of the record for next year after a long time away from live performance.
 “There are going to be some nice surprises,” he said.
 “I’m working on it visually and musically now, but I’m really excited about what’s to come.”

 Having earned his live-touring stripes supporting Daft Punk – a duo that still inspire him to this day – Kavinsky said that he was shocked when news of their split arrived last year.